flipcoder/qork/README.md

 ## "Code-Golfing"

-Qorks includes some code-golfing functions and variables.
+Qork includes some code-golfing functions and variables.

 Some of these are not yet implemented, but this is what is planned so far: